 You can find popular hashtags by using hashtagify.me which not only tells you the popularity of the tag, but suggests others closely related to it (if you're interested in, say, Christmas you'd go to http://hashtagify.me/#christmas).
 You’ll also find specific tags that relate to your business.
 Some industries have special days (like #TravelTuesday).

 The key to gaining new followers is to advertise your presence everywhere to start with.
 Make sure you have a front page link from your website showing the Twitter bird logo.
 Ideally this logo should appear in the header area, close to your brand logo on your home page.
 You can also include a link to your profile page in your “contact us” page if you intend to answer customer service queries on Twitter.

 Add your Twitter logo to your email footers, your LinkedIn profile, your Facebook page (if you have one) and anywhere else you usually place your telephone number.
 Include it in newsletters and marketing emails.

 One of the quickest ways to gain new followers is to run a competition, offering a chance to win a prize in return for a follow.
-This is really easy to set up using Competwition You decide the prize, the length it runs and it’ll do the rest for you helping you to gain some initial followers.

 Note, however, that competitions result only in low quality followers because (dependent on the business you are in) followers gained may not be all that interested in your product or may indeed be people who just use Twitter to enter competitions.
 But, it’s important to also understand these same people have friends who will see them tweet about your brand and who may well be interested.
 Initially, competitions are about reaching a wider audience.